-- Measure means, with respect to EE, an "energy efficiency measure," as defined in N.C.
+- Measure means, with respect to EE, an "energy efficiency measure, as defined in N.C.
 Gen. Stat. § 62-133.8(a)(4), that is new within the meaning of N.C.
 Gen. Stat. § 62-133.9(a); and, with respect to DSM, an activity, initiative, or Program change, that is new under N.C.
 Gen. Stat. § 62-133.9(a) and satisfies the definition of "demand-side management" as set forth in N.C.
-Gen. Stat. § 62-133.8(a)(2). - 6.
-Measurement Unit means the basic unit that is used to measure and track the (a) incurred costs; (b) Net Lost Revenues; and (c) kilowatt (kW), kilowatt-hour (kWh), and dollar savings, net of Net-to-gross (NTG) effects for DSM or EE Measures installed in each Vintage Year.
-A Measurement Unit may consist of an individual Measure or bundle of Measures.
-Measurement units shall be requested by Duke Energy Progress (DEP) and established by the Commission for each Program in the Program approval process, and shall be subject to modification by the Commission when appropriate.
-If Measurement Units have not been established for a particular Program, the Measurement Units for that Program shall be the individual Measures, unless the Commission determines otherwise. - 7.
-8. Measurement Unit Life means the estimated number of years that equipment or customer treatment associated with a Measurement Unit will operate if properly maintained, or activities (services or customer behavior) associated with the Measurement Unit will continue to be cost-effective, and produce energy (kWh) or peak demand (kW) savings, unless the Commission determines otherwise. - 8.
-9. Net Found Revenues means any increases in revenues resulting from any activity by DEP's public utility operations that causes a customer to increase demand or energy consumption, whether or not that activity has been approved pursuant to Commission Rule R8-68.
-The dollar value of Net Found Revenues will be determined in a manner consistent with the determination of the dollar value of NLR provided in Paragraph No. 910 below.
+Gen. Stat. § 62-133.8(a)(2). - Measurement Unit means the basic unit that is used to measure and track the (a) incurred costs; (b) Net Lost Revenues; and (c) kilowatt

+- 7. Measurement Unit 's Life means the estimated number of years that equipment or customer treatment associated with a Measurement Unit will operate if properly maintained, or activities (services or customer behavior) associated with the Measurement Unit will continue to be cost-effective, and produce energy (kWh) or peak demand (kW) savings, unless the Commission determines otherwise. - Net Found Revenues means any increases in revenues resulting from any activity by DEP's public utility operations that causes a customer to increase demand or energy consumption, whether or not that activity has been approved pursuant to Commission Rule R8-68.
+The dollar value of Net Found Revenues will be determined in a manner consistent with the determination of the dollar value of NLR provided in Paragraph No. 9 below.
 In determining which activities produce Net Found Revenues, the "Decision Tree" attached to this Mechanism as Attachment C will be applied.
 Net Found Revenues may be reduced, if such reduction is approved as reasonable and appropriate by the Commission, by a decrease in revenues resulting from an activity by DEP's public utility operations that causes a customer to reduce demand or energy consumption (negative found revenues).
 To be approved, it must be demonstrated that the activity producing the negative found revenues reduces the profitability of the Company.
-Additionally, the total amount of

-Net Found Revenues for a given vintage year will not be reduced to a level below zero by the inclusion of negative found revenues.
+Additionally, the total amount of Net Found Revenues for a given vintage year will not be reduced to a level below zero by the inclusion of negative found revenues. - 9.
+Net Lost Revenues (NLR) means DEP's revenue losses due to new DSM or EE Measures, net of fuel costs and non-fuel variable operating and maintenance expenses avoided at the time of the kilowatt-hour sale(s) lost due to the DSM or EE Measures10, or in the case of purchased power, in the applicable billing period incurred by DEP public utility operations as the result of a new DSM or EE Measure.
+PPIs shall not be considered in the calculation of NLR or NLR recovery.